CQUlearningsystemgroup/KuiLiu/README.md

 # Compressive Convolutional Network (CCN)
 ### Intruduction
-A novel incoherent convolution approach is invented for learning the sampling matrix to achieve near-isometric property for compressive sensing.
+A novel incoherent convolution approach is invented for learning the embedding matrix to achieve near-isometric property for compressive sensing.

 ### Software
 +Matlab